iHateAI/payment-practice/README.md

-# Payment Practice With Nest.JS
+# Payment Practice With NicePay